7shraddha/7shraddha/README.md

 - 👋 Hi, I’m @7shraddha
-- 👀 I’m interested in data Science, machine learning, and deep learning.
+- 👀 I’m interested in data science, machine learning, and deep learning.
 - 🌱 I’m currently learning pytorch and other deep learning libraries.
 - 💞️ I’m looking to collaborate on application oriented research work.
 - 📫 How to reach me dm